elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--Helps understand which countries contribute the most content to Netflix.
+- Helps understand which countries contribute the most content to Netflix.

--Useful for analyzing regional content trends, such as whether Hollywood (USA) dominates Netflix or if other countries have significant contributions.
+- Useful for analyzing regional content trends, such as whether Hollywood (USA) dominates Netflix or if other countries have significant contributions.

--Can be adjusted to fetch more or fewer countries by changing the number in FETCH NEXT X ROWS ONLY.
+- Can be adjusted to fetch more or fewer countries by changing the number in FETCH NEXT X ROWS ONLY.

 ### 12. Identify the longest movie on Net.
 ```sql